Tom Nussbaum: Public Art Installations

 Nussbaum has been commissioned by a number of hospitals including, the Mayo Clinic (2013) Rochester, MN, Johns Hopkins Hospital Charlotte Bloomberg Children's Center (2012) Baltimore, MD, Memorial Sloan-Kettering Cancer Center (1996) NY, NY and the St. Lukes Roosevelt Hospital (1995) NY, NY.

-Most recently, Nussbaum completed the Albert E. Hinds Memorial Gateways in the center of Princeton, NJ.
+In 2013, Nussbaum completed the Albert E. Hinds Memorial Gateways in the center of Princeton, NJ.
 These stainless steel gateways incorporate images from the history of American quilts, and commemorate the life of Albert E. Hinds, and the history of the African-American experience in Princeton.